toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 The docker container automatically generates the server certificates on first run.
 You can extract the ```certs/server/ca.der``` for your box after that.

 An example [docker-compose.yaml can be found within the docker subdir.](https://github.com/toniebox-reverse-engineering/teddycloud/blob/master/docker/docker-compose.yaml)
-Please beware that port 443 cannot be remapped.
+Please beware that port 443 cannot be remapped and you cannot use a reverse proxy like nginx or traefik.
 The client certificate authentication needs to be done by teddyCloud.
-There is no SNI.
+Also, there is no SNI.
+If you are using docker, you can use macvlan to give the teddyCloud container a dedicated IP address.

 ## Preparation
-You may need to connect your Toniebox to your wifi and update its firmware.
-Many boxes are shipped with a production firmware only that needs to be updated, before the box works as it should.
+Please connect your Toniebox to your Wi-Fi and update its firmware.
+Many boxes are shipped with a production firmware that needs to be updated.
+Otherwise the box won't work as it should.

 ## Device specific preparation
 Please check wether you got a Toniebox with a CC3200, CC3235 or ESP32 and continue with the following steps: